Our Practice

 Dakota Deguara, Veterinary Nurse

 Dakota starting her nursing journey with us as a student on placement in July of 2022 and is currently studying her Cert IV in Veterinary nursing.
+We are grateful that Dakota chose us for her placement because we could see the potential in her immediately.

 Dakota grew up in Townsville and has always wanted to work in a job where she can help animals.
 She has found that she has a strong passion for caring for our hospital patients and making sure that they get plenty of love and attention when they are here, away from their loved ones.
 She also enjoys and excels in surgical nursing and has proven herself as a levelheaded, calm and highly organised veterinary nurse.

 In her down time, Dakota is very crafty and artistic.
-She also enjoys watching horror films and relaxing with her two cats, a Russian blue x named Zabuza and a domestic long hair named Ripley.
+She also enjoys watching horror films and relaxing with her two cats, a Russian blue named Zabuza and a domestic long hair named Ripley.

 hammett street vets